Jack Riley (American football): Early life

 Riley was born in Chicago and attended New Trier High School in Winnetka, Illinois, as well as St. John's Northwestern Military Academy in Delafield, Wisconsin.
 While at St. Johns, he participated in rowing and captained a championship crew in 1927.

 College career

 Riley attended and played college football at Northwestern University.
 While he was there, Northwestern had a 20–5–1 record and won two Big Ten Conference championships.
 He was named an All-American in 1931.

-Riley also wrestled at Northwestern and was the national collegiate heavyweight champion in 1931 and 1932.
+Riley also wrestled at Northwestern and was the NCAA heavyweight champion in 1931 and 1932.
 He then won a silver medal in wrestling at the 1932 Summer Olympics, behind Swede Johan Richthoff and ahead of Austrian Nickolaus Hirschl.

 Professional career

 After college, Riley played professional football in the National Football League for the Boston Redskins (later Washington Redskins now Washington Football Team) in 1933.

 After football, Riley became a professional wrestler for two years and retired undefeated after 132 professional matches.